Adventure Camp tampa

 What are the dates of Camp?

-For children aged 18 months (and walking) through 6th campers can sign up on a weekly basis from June 6 – July 29 depending on the camp run dates.
-Teens in the LIT & CIT program can sign up for a four-week session (June 5 - June 30 and July 3-28) or for the entire summer.
+For children aged 12 months AND walking) through 6th campers can sign up on a weekly basis from June 3 – August 1 depending on the camp run dates.
+Teens in the CIT program can sign up for a four-week session (June 3 - June 28 and July 1 - August 1) or the entire summer.

 What time does the first period begin and the last period end for Grades K-8?